 UN Envoy Said Djinnit meets with EU partners on the political and socio-economic situation in the Great Lakes region

 Nairobi, 9 October 2017 – Stability and security are coming slowly to the Great Lakes region, albeit with some major challenges still to overcome.
-It is in this context that Said Djinnit, Special Envoy of the United Nations Secretary-General for the Great Lakes region, today convened a meeting with members of the diplomatic corps of the European Union based in the region.
+It is in this context that Said Djinnit, Special Envoy of the United Nations Secretary-General for the Great Lakes region, today convened a meeting with members of the diplomatic corps of the European Union Union and Norway based in the region.

 Among the issues discussed were the elections in Kenya and the on-going political dialogues in the Democratic Republic of the Congo (DRC) and Burundi.
 Also discussed was the central question of neutralization of negative forces in the region, especially the Democratic Forces for the Liberation of Rwanda (FDLR), the Allied Democratic Forces (ADF), the Sudan People's Liberation Movement/Army in Opposition (SPLM/A-IO) and the ex-M23.